toggledbits/RGB-LED-Strip-Sequencer/README.md

 ![toggledbits](https://github.com/toggledbits/RGB-LED-Strip-Sequencer/raw/master/Images/shield-and-trellis.jpg "Trellis on Shield")

 It took me a few attempts to get the 3D-printed enclosure just perfect.
-I've been learning Fusion 360 recently, and I find it quite intuitive and easy to work in.
+I've only recently started using Fusion 360, and I find it quite intuitive and easy to work in.
 I really love it.
 It's much easier to use and more powerful than my previous go-to tool, 123D Design (also AutoDesk, now discontinued).
 The lid was actually a snap, because the holes for the Trellis' buttons are very precisely spaced and Fusion 360 has tools for exactly that kind of thing.
 It took me less than 30 minutes to design a lid, and that design changed very little throughout.
-The body, however, had holes in vertical sides, and getting those positioned so that they ended up lining up right with my three-board sandwich took a couple of attempts, and my first attempt was too tight to comfortably get the board into.
+The body, however, had holes in two of its vertical sides, and getting those positioned so that they ended up lining up right with my three-board sandwich took a couple of attempts.
+It took about 4 hours to print a test body with 200u layers, so it wasn't that it was hard, each test print just took time (shout out to [Josef Prusa and crew](https://www.prusa3d.com/) here--this was my first time using my new Prusa i3 MK2S Christmas present on a real project, and it performed beautifully).

-It takes about 4 hours to print a body with 200u layers, so it wasn't that it was hard, each test print just took time (shout out to [Josef Prusa and crew](https://www.prusa3d.com/) here--this was my first time using my new Prusa i3 MK2S Christmas present on a real project, and it performed beautifully).
+The final design looks clean and fits OK.
+The Arduino is inserted first, on its own, into the bottom of the body.
+The shield with the Trellis mounted is then inserted into the Arduino.
+The lid is then pressed on over the Trellis, and is held by friction.
+I could tweak it to death, but I have other ideas about how I want to modify the project that will require big changes to the enclosure, so it's not worth my time at the moment to sweat over a millimeter here or there.

 ![toggledbits](https://github.com/toggledbits/RGB-LED-Strip-Sequencer/raw/master/Images/test-print.jpg "An early test print")